In crisis right now? Call or text 211 for help today. Domestic violence: 1-800-799-7233 or text START to 88788.

 The state pays your county property tax (a 6% lien accrues)

-Who it’s for: People who own their home, and people 62 or older or people with a disability
+Who it’s for: People who own their home, and people 62 or older or people with a disability, and homes making under about $5,830 a month

 🗓 Apply January 1April 15.